saeyslab/muscatWrapper/vignettes/basic_analysis.md

 we strongly recommend exploiting this benefit in your experimental design by using the patient id as covariate.

-For performing batch/covariate correction, recommend checking following vignette for this!
+For performing batch/covariate correction, we recommend checking following vignette for this!
 [Multi-sample Multi-condition Differential Expression Analysis via Muscat: HNSCC application – Batch Correction](basic_analysis_batchcor.md):`vignette("basic_analysis_batchcor", package="muscatWrapper")`

 #### about contrasts and how to set them:

 Note the format to indicate the contrasts!
-(This formatting should be adhered to very strictly, and white spaces are not allowed)
+(This formatting should be adhered to very strictly, and white spaces are not allowed – read the help page of `muscat_analysis` for more information )

-**User adaptation required**

 ``` r
 covariates = NA